 A net overseas immigration level of 282,300 in the year to June 2020 would be 75,000 higher than the ONS’s net migration figure for the previous year (2018/19) of 207,000.
 Below is a summary of these estimates.
 The comparative cumulative net migration estimates for the three most recent years can also be seen in the ONS graph below.

 - European Union: – 3,800

-In a release this month, the ONS issued new figures which suggested it may have under-counted gross non-UK immigration by just under 1.4 million since 2011 and overall non-UK net immigration by nearly 400,000 during the same period (see the new statistics).
+In a separate release in April 2021, the ONS issued new figures which suggested it may have under-counted gross non-UK immigration by just under 1.4 million since 2011, and overall non-UK net immigration by nearly 400,000 during the same period (see the new statistics).

 This latter method is called the Registration and Population Interaction Database (also known as RAPID) and is based in data on National Insurance Number registrations (NINos) by non-UK nationals held by the Department for Work and Pensions (DWP) and HM Revenue and Customs (HMRC); alongside Home Office Border data derived primarily from Exit Checks.

 If the new method is indeed more accurate, then it suggests that the ONS under-counted net non-UK migration overall, with an 840,000 under-count of net EU arrivals net counterbalanced against an over-count (by 490,000) of non-EU net arrivals.
 Here is a summary of the adjusted figures:

 - Total non-UK immigration under RAPID was nearly 1.4 million higher – averaging 670,000 per year during the nine-year period 2011 to 2020 compared to 519,000 under LTIM.
 The total difference is just under 1.4 million over the nine-year period.
 The biggest gap was 200,000 in 2016, pointing to the previous underestimation of EU arrivals.
 RAPID suggests much higher EU immigration but lower non-EU immigration.